Cognigy/Documentation/docs/en/docs/ai/nodes/logic/go-to.md

 ### Parse Intents

 The user decides whether we should **parse intents** within the sub Flow.
 This is disabled by default.

-If the **Parse Intents** setting is enabled, Cognigy NLU will reparse the Intents in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text)
+If the **Parse Intents** setting is enabled, Cognigy NLU will reparse the Intents in the target Flow, using either [input.text](../../tools/interaction-panel/input.md#accessing-the-input-object) or the [Optionally Injected Text](#optionally-injected-text).

 This setting will parse the input into the sub Flow, and the NLU will then score this text using the available Intents in the sub Flow.
 This will not score based on Intents in the parent Flow.